 - You filed for bankruptcy

 It’s advised to gather as much relevant information and proof as possible to build a strong case, and win the hearing.
-Having a lawyer by your side could make all the difference.
+Having a by your side could make all the difference.

 3. Negotiate with the Collection Agency

 If you cannot object to the garnishment in any way, contact your collection agency or the Department of Education to negotiate a student loan debt settlement.